 The story, being broadcast live from outside the hospital, went on to describe the hero, Charlie.
 He was employed as chief engineer at the palace and was on his way into work as the incident unfolded around him.
 And, how he intervened as men intent on killing Dandelion were dragging him from the car.

-Charlie had, in fact, had been the chief engineer at the palace for over 20 years, until two years ago and was about to retire at the end of next year.
+Charlie had, in fact, had been the chief engineer at the palace for over 20 years, until two years ago, and was about to retire at the end of next year.
 He had loved his job keeping everything running there.
-He knew more about the building than any other alive, and because of that he had been kept on to assist and familiarise the new contractors with the vast building.
+He knew more about the building than anyone else alive, and because of that he had been kept on to assist and familiarise the new contractors with the vast building.

-Charlie was now little more than a guide to these new contractors, but he did know far more about the building than any other alive today.
-Still Charlie had a job and was thankful for that, which was more than could be said for the majority that had looked after the building up until that point.
+Charlie was now little more than a guide to these new contractors, but he did know far more about the building than anyone else.
+Still, Charlie had a job and was thankful for that, which was more than could be said for the majority that had looked after the building up until that point.
 Most of them had lost their jobs in the government’s cost-cutting measures and the awarding of these new contracts.

-That some of the attention surrounded the Palace of Westminster had them a little concerned, nevertheless, the majority of the news centred upon the riots, particularly those happening in the West End of London, and with that they couldn’t be more pleased.
+The fact that some of the attention surrounded the Palace of Westminster had them a little concerned.
+Nevertheless, the majority of the news centred upon the riots, particularly those happening in the West End of London, and with that they couldn’t be more pleased.